 The duration of the alimony award is also subject to the discretion of the court.
 Alimony can be for a specific duration of time, or maybe “indefinite.”
 Indefinite alimony continues until an alternate court order is made, the remarriage of the recipient, or the death of either party.

 Alimony can be modified or terminated if there is a significant change in relevant factors.
 For instance, if the recipient spouse secures a high paying job or the payor spouse suffers a disruption in income, alimony can be reduced or terminated.
 Similarly, if the payor spouse begins to earn substantially more income, alimony may be increased.
 An increase in alimony is less likely.
 Also, in Maryland, the alimony obligation terminates automatically if either spouse dies, or if the recipient spouse remarries.

-If you are being sued for alimony, or if you need alimony to support yourself after a divorce, you should have an attorney.
+If you are being sued for alimony, or if you need alimony to support yourself after a divorce, you should have a divorce or alimony attorney.
 We are experienced in pursuing and defendant alimony cases.
-Please call us for a free fifteen minute phone consultation if you would like to discuss the likelihood of alimony in your case.
+Please call us for a free fifteen-minute phone consultation if you would like to discuss the likelihood of alimony in your case.